Solo Female Friendly Star Rating – 4 out of 5

 Slovenia has a good bus system and nowhere is too far here.
 Croatia has a good bus network and also ferries to take you to some of the islands if you want to island hop.
 A sailing trip is the best way to see the islands if you only have a week.

 Europe is definitely an intriguing and interesting continent to travel to alone.
-If I've inspired you to take a solo trip to Europe, click on the photos below for the solo destination guide to help you plan a trip to that county.
+If I've inspired you to take a solo trip to Europe, click on the photos below for the solo destination guide to help you plan a trip to that country.

 - Related Post: Best Places To Solo Travel in Europe